 That doesn’t mean racism wasn’t a motivating factor.
 For the third of white households near a black enclave in 1940, concerns about new black neighbors was indeed a primary motivation.
 And those households moved out of the city at a higher rate than others, contributing more than a third to the white exodus.
 But for the remainder of urban whites, most of whom never interacted with a black family, leaving for the resource-rich suburbs was an economic calculus, one that was accelerated by the steady stream of poor migrants, both white and black, into central cities.

 I’m not exactly sure what Boustan is driving at here.
 The literature on urban desegregation and suburban growth both before and after World War II emphasizes that close residential contact was only one way in which urban whites experienced a perceived racial threat.
-The prospects of school integration, for which busing across broad geographical areas, and the incorporation of Black or other minority voters into municipal politics as a strong interest group (and particularly as one that might demand school desegregation!) were also important.
+The prospects of school integration, which urban school districts usually were required to achieve by busing across broad geographical areas, and the incorporation of Black or other minority voters into municipal politics as a strong interest group (and particularly as one that might demand desegregation!) were also important.
 And city governments do a thing called planning in which future needs are provided for by present action.
 Spoiler alert, planning often involved anticipating demographic change and publicizing those changes in ways that could influence contemporary politics.
 In fact, these points seem virtually self-evident in light of recent urban histories.